RyanCoulsonCA/ApplyBot/README.md

 5. Create a branch off of the `develop` branch with `git branch <branch name>`
 6. Make your changes in this branch
 7. When done with your changes, push them to *your* repository with `git push origin <branch name>`
-8. When visiting either your repository or the main repository on GitHub, you will see a button show up labelled `Create Pull Request`.
+8. When visiting either your repository or the main repository on GitHub, you will see a button show up labelled `Compare & Pull Request`.
 Click that and fill in the information, and add some reviewers.
 9. You're all set!
 The changes will be reviewed, and if deemed helpful to the project, will be merged.

 Repeat steps 4 to 9 each time you want to contribute.